Basic Quantum Algorithms: Analysis of the algorithm

 We replace this result in Eq.~(\ref{eq:BV-psi3}) to obtain

 The output of the measurement of the first register is $s_0,...,s_{n-1}$ with probability 1 because $\ket{s}=\ket{s_0}\otimes\cdots\otimes\ket{s_{n-1}}$.

-$U_f$ is applied only one time, so we say that a single query was made to the quantum oracle.
+$U_f$ is applied only once, so we say that a single query was made to the quantum oracle.
 Note that $U_f$ is applied to a superposition of all vectors of the computational basis, which means that $f$ is evaluated simultaneously at all points in the domain---all $n$-bit strings.
 The result of this massive evaluation is a superposition state, which is often useless in many cases.
 However, in the Bernstein-Vazirani algorithm, applying $H^{\otimes n}$ to the first register at the end reveals $s$.
-Before the last step, $s$ was a phase.
-After, $s$ went into the kernel of a ``ket''.
-This distinction is crucial because a phase is associated with the probability of obtaining a certain result, while the kernel of the ``ket'' is associated with the measurement result.
+Before the last step, the information about $s$ is encoded in relative phases.
+After applying $H^{\otimes n}$, interference converts those relative phases into the computational-basis state $\ket{s}$, which can be read out directly by measurement.